lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 -

 This is an Upgrade of a Lab 01 Browser history, where there was only back functionality.
 This solution uses 2 stacks - one for back and one for forward urls to simulate real browser job.
 If a new URL is input into the browsers url address all the forward stack urls are cleared.

+Exercise 01 - Reverse Numbers with a Stack
+-

+Straightforward problem to collect a user input on one line with space between the numbers, push all the numbers in a stack and the pull numbers back from the stack and print on the console with a space between each number.